 Intelligentcontract provides you with the ability to create, edit, view, delete, and archive details of your organisations Contracts.
 When a contract is created a User is able to specify details such as the Title, Value, Type, Category, and End Date; as well add Alerts and Documents, you also have the ability to link People and Parties to your Contract record.

-During the lifecycle of a Contract the User is able to add Notes, Amendments, manage Tasks and track KPI's.
+During the lifecycle of a Contract the User is able to add Notes, Amendments, manage Tasks, and track KPI's.
 More advanced features such as managing Approvals and Electronic Signatures can also be added dependant on your subscription.
-Once created, Contract details can printed, exported to Excel, viewed through the Dashboard or added to a PDF report.
+Once created Contract details can be printed, exported to Excel, viewed through the Dashboard, or added to a PDF report.
 Contracts are subject to Security & Visibility rules that are defined.

 From the menu choose "Contracts".
 The Contract summary screen (example shown below) provides you with an overview of your contracts.

 Fig 1 Contract Summary Form

 The Contract summary allows you to locate the Contract you are interested in working with.
 Click on any of the Contracts to open it up and view the underlying details.
 See the article Working with the Contract form for an explanation of the fields on a Contract record.

 Views & Filtering

 The View drop down list allows you to change the View for the Contract summary screen.
 The default is set to 'All Contracts', but there are many default Views provided (such as 'All Active Contracts').
 Changing the View will update the records that are displayed and also which fields are displayed in the columns.